eieioF11/hunav_gazebo_wrapper/README.md

 ./run_container-pmb2_hunavsim.bash
 ```

-Once you are inside the container, you have three different example scenarios to launch the Pmb2 robot with the hunansim agents:
+Once you are inside the container, you have three different example scenarios to launch the Pmb2 robot (with autonomous navigation) with the hunansim agents:

 1. Café scenario: ```ros2 launch hunav_gazebo_wrapper pmb2_cafe.launch.py```
 2. House environment: ```ros2 launch hunav_gazebo_wrapper small_house.launch.py```